thijstriemstra/music-sort/README.md

 #endif
 ```

-The resulting `TrackList.h` contains a lot of unnecessary text that we don't want:
+The resulting `TrackList.h` contains unnecessary text that we don't want, like
+the first part of the:

-- The first part of the folder name `1.
+- folder name: `1.
 The Lord Of The Rings- `
-- The first part of the filename: `01 The Lord Of The Rings (Howard Shore) - `
+- filename: `01 The Lord Of The Rings (Howard Shore) - `

 Use the `--prefix-length-dir` and `--prefix-length-file` options for this.
 The length of the prefix in the folder name (`1.
 The Lord Of The Rings- `) is 26